-The Northwest Biosolids Management Association (NBMA), the first such group to form (1987), has fostered cutting edge research and the innovation of myriad exemplary biosolids recycling programs throughout the Northwest, achieving ~100% recycling of wastewater solids in the region.
-Yet even there, challenges occur: NBMA is now combatting Wahkiakum County's short-sighted ban on Class B biosolids recycling.
-Look at some of NBMA's great resources here.
+Northwest Biosolids, the first such group to form (1987), has fostered cutting edge research and the innovation of myriad exemplary biosolids recycling programs throughout the Northwest, achieving ~100% recycling of wastewater solids in the region.
+Yet even there, challenges occur: NW Biosolids is now combating Wahkiakum County's short-sighted ban on Class B biosolids recycling.
+Look at some of NW Biosolids's great resources here.

 The NBP, NEBRA, and the Mid-Atlantic Biosolids Association (MABA) formed at about the same time, in the late 1990s.

 The National Biosolids Partnership (NBP) has set its sights on the highest standards, encouraging biosolids management programs to adopt environmental management systems that force continual improvements and focus on measurable outcomes related to environmental impacts and interactions with interested parties, verified by independent, third-party audits.
 From Orange County and LA in California, to Orange County, FL and LA (Lewiston-Auburn), Maine, and points in between (Chicago, IL; Lawrence, KS; Littleton, CO; St. Cloud, MN; Chattanooga, TN; Atlantic County, NJ; etc., etc.) - as well as Moncton and Vancouver in Canada - select biosolids management programs have raised the bar for quality and sustainability.
 More than 12% of U. S. biosolids are managed under these programs.

 The Mid-Atlantic Biosolids Association (MABA), which encompasses NY, NJ, DE, PA, MD, VA, etc., has advanced some of the most critical primary biosolids research of the past 15 years, including understanding of odor generation and pathogen indicator regrowth.
 MABA holds stellar research symposia and was the leader in creating the Biosolids Land Appliers' certification program with ABC.